-GRANTS AND AWARDS 2022 £'000 2021 £'000
+During the year the College funded research awards and bursaries to students from its restricted and unrestricted fund as follows: Unrestricted funds Grants to individuals: Scholarships, prizes and grants Bursaries and hardship awards - Total unrestricted 2022 £'000

-During the year the College funded research awards and bursaries to students
+Unrestricted fundsGrants to individuals:Scholarships, prizes and grantsBursaries and hardship awardsTotal unrestricted16

-from its restricted and unrestricted fund as follows:
+Grants to individuals:16Scholarships, prizes and grants-Bursaries and hardship awards-Total unrestricted16

-Unrestricted funds
+Scholarships, prizes and grants16Bursaries and hardship awards-Total unrestricted16

-Grants to individuals:
+Bursaries and hardship awards - Total unrestricted - 16

-Scholarships, prizes and grants 13 (14)
+Bursaries and hardship awards - Total unrestricted - 16 13

-Bursaries and hardship awards - -
+Total unrestricted 16 -

-Total unrestricted 13 (14)
+13

 Restricted funds

 Grants to individuals:

-Scholarships, prizes and grants 147 108
+Scholarships, prizes and grants 159 147

-Bursaries and hardship awards 38 43
+Bursaries and hardship awards 73 38

-Total restricted 185 151
+Total restricted 232 185

 Endowed funds

 Grants to individuals:

-Scholarships, prizes and grants 52 58
+Scholarships, prizes and grants 62 52

-Bursaries and hardship awards 37 33
+Bursaries and hardship awards 33 37

-Total endowed 89 91
+Total endowed 95 89

-Total grants and awards 228
+Total grants and awards 343

 The figure included above represents the cost to the College of the Oxford Bursary scheme.
-Students of this college received £184k (2021: £215k).
-Some of those students also received fee waivers amounting to £nil (2021:£nil).
+Students of this college received £226k (2022: £184k).Some of those students also received fee waivers amounting to £9 (2022:£nil).